 by Abby Sakovich M.S., CCC-SLP

-May is “Better Speech and Hearing Month,” a month dedicated to raising
+May is National Speech-Language-Hearing Month, a month dedicated to

-awareness about communication disorders and the professionals who treat
+raising awareness about communication disorders and the professionals who

-Identify the Signs, seeks to help parents recognize signs of speech, language,
+campaign, Identify the Signs, seeks to help parents recognize signs of

-and hearing disorders and find the help needed to address these disorders.
+speech, language, and hearing disorders and find the help needed to

 Signs of a Language Disorder